Skip to content

 Antique French Picture Frames

-Find on this page antique French picture frames for sale.
+Find antique French picture frames for sale.
 We cover several styles and eras.
-See French style frames from Louis XIV up to Napoleon the III.
-They are custom reproductions: you can buy them with the specific size that you want.
+See French style picture frames from Louis XIV up to Napoleon III.
+They are custom reproductions: you can buy them in the specific size that you want.

-Antique French frames are very popular in the world of collectors.
-Indeed, France, since the early 1600s, played a significant role in the field of furniture.
-Check out our collection of 18th, and 19th century French frames available with different finishes.
+Antique French frames are very popular among collectors.
+Indeed, France has played a significant role in the field of furniture since the early 1600s.
+Check out our collection of 18th—and 19th-century French frames, available in different finishes.

 After the first Napoleon time of governance, when the Empire style slowly faded away, other artistic elements were picked from the past.
 Craftsmen realized, especially in North Italy, a new eclectic form of art.
 In other words, master carvers built their models looking after Baroque, Rococo, and Neoclassical French art.

-We realize reproductions of antique French frames in any size.
-To manufacture a frame, we first create a thin wood mat that would fit the painting.
-From that point, we start to create the complexity of the French structure frames.
-They’ve got those typical curves all around the sides full of decorations.
+We can reproduce antique French frames in any size.
+To manufacture a frame, we first create a thin wood mat that fits the painting.
+From that point, we start to create the complexity of the French structural frames.
+They’ve got those typical curves all around the sides, full of decorations.

 The curved shapes of antique French picture frames don’t favor bar production.
-Thus, the way to speed up the manufacturing process is to rely on standard sizes.
-Unfortunately, paintings not always fit with standard size frames.
+Thus, the way to speed up the manufacturing process is to rely on standard sizes and the production of already-made frames.
+Unfortunately, paintings do not always fit with standard-sized frames.

 French style picture frames for 1900s paintings